S6-Semdw/Documents/Group project/Research/Scaling infrastructure.md

 ## Brainstorm

-In addition to the Docker discord server, there is also a Kubernetes discord server.
-This is also where I met someone I had a brainstorming session with.
-His name is Jean and lives in America.
+Just like the last research question I talked to Jean about this subquestion.
 He himself already has a lot of experience with Kubernetes at the software company where he works, so I thought it would be a good plan to show the prototype that Milo created for the group.
 Jean was very satisfied and saw that we made a good step into the world of Kubernetes.
 He also told me that there are a lot of possibilities and advised me to read the documentation of Kubernetes because there is a lot of information and possibilities here.
 Furthermore, I could always reach him if we couldn't work it out as a group.

 ## Prototyping